bing1980/Pro-Git/Chapter 2 - Git Basics.md

 * You can negate a pattern by starting it with an exclamation point (!).

 ### Viewing Your Staged and Unstaged Changes
+If you want to know exactly what you changed, not just which files were changed — you can use the **git diff** command.
+That command compares what is in your working directory with what is in your staging area.
+The result tells you **the changes you’ve made that you haven’t yet staged.**